lamnhan066/keyboard_detection/README.md

 - Detect keyboard visibility changes (`unknown`, `visibling`, `visible`, `hiding`, `hidden`).
 - Access keyboard visibility state as an enum or boolean.
 - Listen to keyboard visibility changes via callbacks or streams.
-- Retrieve keyboard size and ensure it is fully loaded.
+- Retrieve keyboard size when it is fully loaded.

 ## Simple Usage